joshbegley/nyt-latest/previous.md

 https://nytimes.com/2025/10/03/world/europe/uk-archbishop-canterbury-woman-church-sarah-mullally.html

 **England name squad for Wales, Latvia with no Bellingham, Foden or Grealish**\
-`England play Wales at Wembley Stadium on October 9 and Latvia on October 14.`\
+`England play Wales at Wembley Stadium on October 9 and travel to Latvia on October 14.`\
 https://nytimes.com/athletic/6686097/2025/10/03/england-squad-bellingham-foden-grealish/

 **Week 5 fantasy football intel, predictions using player prop lines**\